MohamedAbdulsalam96/erpnext_snapaddy/README.md

 Sync leads from snapADDY to ERPNext

+This app provides an endpoint for the [snapADDY Data Quality webhook](https://developers.snapaddy.com/dataquality-webhook-api/guides/getting-started).
+It enables your ERPNext instance to receive data from snapADDY and create new leads in ERPNext based on the received data.

 ### Configuration

-This app provides an endpoint for the [snapADDY Data Quality webhook](https://developers.snapaddy.com/dataquality-webhook-api/guides/getting-started).

 Please create a User in ERPNext that will be used for the snapADDY integration.
 The user's roles should be configured in a way that it can **only** create Leads and Addresses.
 Create an API Key and API Secret for this user.